Quick Take

 Size and Appearance

-Male sharp-shinned hawks are smaller than the females, measuring 9 to 11 inches long, weighing 3 to 4 oz, with a wingspan of 17to 23 inches.
-Females are generally 30% longer than males and twice their weight.
+Male sharp-shinned hawks are smaller than the females, measuring 9 to 11 inches long, weighing 3 to 4 oz, with a wingspan of 17 to 23 inches.
+Females are generally 30% larger than males and twice their weight.
 They measure 11 to 15 inches long, weigh between 5.5 and 8 ounces, and have a wingspan of 23 to 27 inches.

-These measurements were taken from the northern group; however, the comparison is very similar to the remainder subspecies.
+These measurements were taken from the northern group; however, the comparison is very similar to the remainder of the subspecies.

-Adult sharp-shinned hawks have short, broad wings and a medium-length tail with grayish black bands.
-However, the tip of their tails varies amongst individuals.
-They could be slightly rounded or notched through the square.
+Adult sharp-shinned hawks have short, broad wings and a medium-length tail with grayish-black bands.
+However, the tip of their tails varies among individuals.
+They could be slightly rounded, notched, or square.

 Sharp-shinned hawks have long, skinny legs, yellow in color.
 In addition, they have a black hooked bill with a yellowish cere.